 Fellows will teach one course per year in the Department of Religious Studies at Stanford, actively participate in HCBSS events and programs, and give one talk on their research during the term of the fellowship.
-Fellows are expected to be in residence at Stanford for the full academic year (mid-September through mid-June), including quarters when they are not teaching.
+They are expected to be in residence at Stanford for the full academic year (mid-September through mid-June), including quarters when they are not teaching.

-- Contact and biographical information about the applicant;
+- Contact information

-- Curriculum vitae;
+- Curriculum vitae

-- Dissertation abstract (up to three pages, single spaced);
+- Dissertation abstract (up to three pages, single-spaced)

-- A sample of written work (article length);
+- Sample of written work (article length)

-- Three confidential letters of recommendation;
+- Three confidential letters of recommendation

 - Graduate transcript, with proof that the applicant has completed all the requirements for the PhD or a letter from their PhD advisor stating they will have done so by June 2020.